A Brief History

-The Aztec Empire was introduced to the European world when Hernán Cortés was permitted to enter Tenochtitlan, the capital city.
+The Aztec Empire was introduced to the European world when Hernán Cortés was permitted to enter Tenochtitlan, the capital city of the Aztecs.
 Mexico City is now located at this spot.
 The Aztecs flourished from 1428 to 1521 and had a vast empire with an estimated 200,000 inhabitants living in Tenochtitlan and another 5 million spread throughout their territories.
 Many remnants of the Olmec culture survived with the Aztecs, such as: bloodletting; human sacrifice; their gods; games; their language; and the calendar.
 The most notable accomplishments of the Aztec Empire were their wealth, the aqueducts they built and the floating gardens they designed.
-This civilization shocked the Conquistadors who initially had thought they would be encountering barbarians.
+This civilization shocked the Conquistadors who initially had thought they would be encountering savages.
 Ultimately, disease and the superior weaponry of the Spaniards led to the complete takeover and genocide of the Aztec people.

-3. The Incan Empire
+3. The Inca Empire

 4. The Achaemenid Persian Empire

 Across the sea from the above-mentioned Mesoamerican civilizations there was a mighty empire in Eurasia.
-In terms of size, the Achaemenid Persian Empire has only been rivaled by few.
+In terms of size, the Achaemenid Persian Empire has been rivaled by few other empires.
 It lasted from c.
 550 B.C. to 330 B.C.
 This massive empire was connected by a road system, the first of its kind.
-The Ancient Persians grew because they practiced something now known as assimilation conquering.
+The Ancient Persians empire grew because they practiced something now known as assimilation conquering.
 They accepted other religions and were progressive for their time.
 Not only did they have an impressive road network, the Persians were also advanced in many areas such as: sewer systems; the numeric system; the alphabet; mathematics; and chemistry.
 The Persian military was only contested by the Greeks who eventually conquered them to form one of the largest empires of all time.